NarayanAnnamalai/azure-content/articles/virtual-network-scenario-set-up-DMZ.md

 <properties
-   pageTitle="virtual-networks-scenario-set-up-DMZ"
-   description="Demonstrate how to setup a DMZ application in Azure using Virtual Network and Network Security Group" services="virtual-network" documentationCenter="" authors="narayanAnnamalai"
+   pageTitle="Setting up a DMZ in Azure Virtual Network" description="This article demonstrates how to deploy a multi tier service in Azure with DMZ and appropriate network segmentation" services="virtual-network" documentationCenter="" authors="narayanAnnamalai"